tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 rspec_ is (effectively) a Ruby DSL, providing Behaviour Driven Development.

-It gets close to being a Cucumber language in pure Ruby, and also provides Hamcrest-like abilities as well.
+It gets close to being a Gherkin_ BDD_ (Behaviour Driven Development) language in pure Ruby, and also provides Hamcrest_-like abilities as well.

 There's a rather good book called `Effective Testing with RSpec 3`_